Ursus

 Why a static site generator?

 A static site generator has many benefits over a content management system.
-Many of those are specific to how I work.
+Many of those support my very specific use case.

 Work offline